rbnfrhnr/angular-translate/README.md

  - TranslationAsyncLoader

  ## TranslationKeyTransformator
  The TranslationKeyTransformator is a small service, which allows you to modify the translationkey provided to the translation service.
+TranformKey(key: any) will be executed everytime the translate function is invoked.
 If you want to translate enums for instance, you could define them in your json like this:
  ```json
  {
   "enum":{